Al$_{1-x}$Hf$_{x}$N Thin Films with Enhanced Piezoelectric Responses for GHz Surface Acoustic Wave Devices: Results and Discussion

-High-resolution TEM of the \ce{Al_{0.88}Hf_{0.12}N} film on sapphire reveals the microscopic origin of the structural disorder observed by XRD.
-Figure \ref{fig:TEM}a shows a representative high-angle annular dark-field scanning TEM (HAADF-STEM) image taken along the sapphire [$1\bar100$] zone axis.
+High-resolution TEM (HRTEM) of the \ce{Al_{0.88}Hf_{0.12}N} film on $c$-\ce{Al2O3} reveals the microscopic origin of the structural disorder observed by XRD.
+Figure \ref{fig:TEM}a shows a representative high-angle annular dark-field scanning TEM (HAADF-STEM) image taken along the \ce{Al2O3} [$1\bar100$] zone axis.
 The bulk of the $\Hfx$ layer, well above the interface, consists of coalesced columnar grains with average diameters of $\sim$30\,nm.
 Although growth along the $c$-axis dominates within this bulk region, domains with preferred growth on semipolar planes, possibly $\{10\bar{1}3\}$ and $\{10\bar{1}1\}$, are also observed.
+Closer inspection of the \Hfx/\ce{Al2O3} interfacial region reveals a finer and more disordered grain structure.
+In addition, we observe bright contrast in HAADF-STEM micrographs at the film/substrate interface (Figure ~\ref{fig:TEM}a), which is assigned to the presence of an unintentional Hf-rich interlayer based on its high Z-contrast and further supported by the interfacial Hf enrichment observed in the ERDA profile (Figure S3).
+The formation of this layer disrupts the ideal epitaxial relationship at the interface and likely contributes to the structural imperfections observed by XRD.
+While it is highly likely that this layer influences grain orientation, its effect on lattice strain and wurtzite phase stability is difficult to quantify.
+This difficulty is primarily due to the limited availability of structural reference data for wurtzite \Hfx, which makes it challenging to disentangle strain contributions arising from Hf incorporation within the lattice from those potentially induced by the Hf-rich interlayer.